 We see content that is created for the sole purpose of hitting word count goals.
-As of a sudden a few big Internet figures say that your blog posts need to hit a certain word count, and it becomes a rule that cannot be broken.
+As of recently, a few big Internet figures have said that your blog posts need to hit a certain word count, and it becomes a rule that cannot be broken.

 Often, these contain a bit of truth, but we need to look at the reason for the word count hitting a certain number.
 It’s not the number of words that matter; it’s what is actually being said.
 Length is a poor indicator of quality, there are much more important metrics to focus on.

 Below we illuminate why focusing on word count alone is a bad idea and highlight a few other metrics that are more valuable.

 All it takes is a look at Seth Godin’s famous 100-word blog posts to see that word count isn’t everything.
 Sometimes content that’s only written to hit certain word counts will be filled with useless words, phrases, and sometimes entire paragraphs dedicated to nothing but making your content seem more authoritative.

 We’re not saying that long content isn’t valuable.
 It’s incredibly valuable and Google seems to love it.
 But, the final word count of what you’re writing means a lot less than the substance it contains.
 Not sure what we mean?
 Keep reading to see where you should put your efforts instead.

 Some topics only take a few hundred words to sum up, others take thousands.
 It’s better to cut your content short than to fill your reader’s mind with fluff.

 Remember, the web of the future is going to be written for readers, not the search engines.
 Create content that keeps the reader’s attention, while entertaining, or educating them, and you’ll be good.

 Mobile is future.
 It might even be here already.
 All the data suggests that mobile usage is on its way up, while desktop usage in on the way out.
 In fact, in the U.S. 25% of people only use their mobile devices!